-- witnesses that give evidence orally, generally about facts, in the final hearing (thus during the trial); and - experts that prepare a report before trial and that may attend the final hearing in order to provide explanations or clarifications thereupon. - 3.8 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?
+- witnesses that provide their oral testimony, generally about facts, in the final hearing (thus during the trial); and - experts that prepare a report before trial and that may attend the final hearing in order to provide explanations or clarifications thereupon.

+3.8 What obligations to disclose documentary evidence arise either before court proceedings are commenced or as part of the pre-trial procedures?